leaflabs/www.leaflabs.com/pages/about.md

 the latest in computer science and electrical engineering accessible to all engineers, regardless of budget or specialized training.

-The company got it's start developing and selling a user-friendly physical computing board built around a new-to-market ARM Cortex-M3 32-bit microcontroller.
+The company got its start developing and selling a user-friendly physical computing board built around a new-to-market ARM Cortex-M3 32-bit microcontroller.
 These controllers were more powerful and had a larger feature set than the most popular existing 8-bit chips, and were rapidly decreasing in